doublebyte1/agile_pitch/PITCHME.md

 If we are aware of it, we are just more likely to keep it or strengthen it.*

 ---
-"Rules are a good start, but then break them when need it."
+"Rules are a good start, but then break them when need it... and create new rules"

 ---
 - AGILE > SCRUM |